-- The two extremes: Category 0 (no bleaching evident, all corals look normally pigmented) and Category 4 (>60% bleached, most if not all corals are white, pale, fluoro or a combination) are normally easy to recognize.
-Seeing a category 4 is often a "wow, look at that!" moment. - Category 1 (1-10% bleaching) is when you see only a few colonies standing out from the reef as bleached white or fluoro, nothing major in the overall scene of typical reef substrate (brown green) but definitely present. - 3) If your observation doesn't fall into the above categories, that only leaves two categories to decide between: Category 2 (10-30% bleached) and 3 (30-60% bleached). - i.
+- The two extremes: Category 0 (no bleaching evident, all corals look normally pigmented) and Category 4 and Category 5 (60-90% and >90% bleached, most if not all corals are white, pale, fluoro or a combination) are normally easy to recognize.
+Seeing a category 4 is often a "wow, look at that, every coral is glowing!" moment. - Category 1 (1-10% bleaching) is when you see only a few colonies standing out from the reef as bleached white or fluoro, nothing major in the overall scene of typical reef substrate (brown green) but definitely present. - 3) If your observation doesn't fall into the above categories, that only leaves two categories to decide between: Category 2 (10-30% bleached) and 3 (31-60% bleached). - i.
 Category 2 (10-30% bleached) can be thought of as "low-level" bleaching.
 Bleached white corals are plentiful, although most corals look normal. - ii.
-Category 3 (10-30% bleached) can be thought of as "moderate to high" bleaching.
+Category 3 (31-60% bleached) can be thought of as "moderate to high" bleaching.
 Bleached corals are very abundant, but by no means is everything bleached.
 Look between bleached colonies and get a perspective of the proportion of bleached vs healthy corals.
 This will also help differentiate Category 3 from 4 bleaching.

 Prospective observers should review photo examples of each category and talk through the differences before the survey.
 At the beginning of the first flight especially, it is important to communicate observations among all observers to standardise scores as much as possible.
 It may be helpful to start with reefs close to home that observers are all familiar with.
 Do a few passes over a handful of reefs until observers have their "eye in".
+A training flight as in-water reports of bleaching become increasingly common is always useful to develop a sufficient team of observers that are scoring the reef with a common agreed perception of bleaching severity from the air.